 There is a lovely view from the Basin Cafe.
 You can see feet dangling into view as riders pass over the top on the chairlift.
 And you have a great vantage point over the grounds of the Cataract Gorge from the picture windows.

-And of course: at a cafe tourism hot-spot like The Gorge, there must be souvenirs!
+And of course: at a cafe tourism hot-spot like The Gorge, there must be souvenirs.
 You can buy a little reminder of your visit to Launceston.
-They even stock some of the Handmade Tasmanian rock candy from Sweet-As.
+They even stock handmade Tasmanian rock candy from Sweet-As.